 C. Employee and advisory groups shall be provided an opportunity to participate in school calendar considerations through a meet and confer process.

-[NOTE: The provisions of the prior law requiring the school board to adopt the calendar for the next school year by April 1 have been repealed.
-The school board should still attempt to establish the calendar as early as possible so proper planning can take place by all members of the school community.]
+[NOTE: The school board should attempt to establish the calendar as early as possible so proper planning can take place by all members of the school community.]

+[The statutory April 1 requirement was repealed many years ago.]

 IV.
 SCHOOL DAY RESPONSIBILITY